-13.1 Differential pair signal routing and placement
+14.1 Differential pair signal routing and placement

-If you are using the USB PHY, then you should route the differential pair marked D+ and D- carefully in order to ensure signal integrity.
+If you are using the USB PHY and/or the MIPI D-PHY, then you should route the differential pair marked D+ and D- carefully in order to ensure signal integrity.
 The D+ and D- lines are the positive and negative data polarities of a high speed signal respectively.
 Their high-speed differential nature implies that they must be coupled and properly isolated.
 The board design must ensure that the board traces for D+ and D- are tightly matched.
 In addition the differential impedance of D+ and D- must meet its specifications.
-Figures 28 and 29 show guidelines on how to space and stack the board when routing differential pairs.
+We route MIPI D-PHY signals as loosely coupled pairs.
+Figures 29 and 30 show guidelines on how to space and stack the board when routing differential pairs.